Skip to content

 I won’t talk too much here about October Mist, because I have already written a whole article about it.

 October Mist is a really nice neutral green color.
-It’s the perfect color if you are looking for a warm green for your whole home.
+It’s the perfect color if you are looking for a wall color for your whole home.

 Behr Avocado Whip (M360-3)